annapearsall/annapearsall-links/README.md

 * responsive design for mobiles (mainly headings)
 * figure out solution for background image to not stretch
 * incorporate logo in some way
+* find a better way to import fonts?

 # Sources
 Fonts are from Google Fonts: Merriweather and Italianno.